-As the data becomes available, it is discussed, analyzed, and documented in faculty meetings, in weekly PLCs, and monthly by SBDM Council leadership.
-We look at the data from our school report card and individual student scores in the following areas: comparisons of percentage of all students, special education students, males and females, and state averages.
-We consider the performance levels for each of the subgroups in our school.
-Teachers compare their findings to how the same groups of students performed in other content areas.
-Our teams also analyze teacher, parent and student input, the previous school improvement plan, and various district program reports in order to identify objectives, strategies, and activities.
-"Celebrations" are noted and the instructional practices are listed that contribute to areas of success.
-Additionally, we compile an improvement list and include specific instructional strategies that we believe would help improve these areas.
-We ask the teachers to take this overall analysis further to include specific instructional practices that could be put in place daily in their classrooms.
-The final step is discussing the information and the listing of "Major Take Aways" from the overall data analysis session.
+The Whitley Central Primary School's needs assessment comprehensively reviews all relevant student academic performance data and includes an analysis of current student performance in content strands.
+The data gathering and data disaggregation process was conducted by PLC leaders, core content managers, and team members in conjunction with the SBDM Council, district support personnel, Whitley Central Intermediate School, and other stakeholders.
+Our teams analyzed assessment data to determine the needs of our school.
+The goals were determined [1] using forecasted data compiled by KASC and [2] data for components of proficiency (reading and math) separate academic indicators (science, social studies, and writing), and growth (reading and math).
+The school report card, MAP, Brigance Screener for pre-K, and IOWA Achievement test for Grade K-2, the previous year's CSIP plan, attendance rate, free and reduced lunch status, parent involvement, and the Impact Kentucky Working Conditions survey results were the primary sources of data.
+Our teams also analyzed teacher, parent and student input and various district program reports in order to identify objectives, strategies, and activities.
+This valuable information helped our school to answer relevant questions about our students' responses to our delivery of curriculum, as well as to analyze trends across the past three data cycles to better understand potential future implications for our school.
+As the data was available, it was discussed, analyzed, and documented in faculty meetings, in weekly PLCs, and monthly by SBDMC leadership.
+We looked at the data from our school report card and individual student scores in the following areas: comparisons of percentage of all students, special education students, males and females, and state averages.
+We considered the performance levels for each of the subgroups in our school.
+Teachers compared their findings to how the same groups of students performed in other content areas.
+Our teams also analyzed teacher, parent and student input, the previous school improvement plan, and various district program reports in order to identify objectives, strategies, and activities.
+"Celebrations" were noted and the instructional practices were listed that contributed to those successes.
+Additionally, we noted an improvement list and included specific instructional strategies that we believe would help improve these areas.
+We asked the teachers to take this overall analysis further to include specific instructional practices that would be put in place daily in their classrooms.
+The final step was discussing the information and the listing of "Major Take Aways" from the overall data analysis session.